mdg583/AOC/2025/Day2/Readme.md

 },0))
 ```

 I guess that the sum of 11+22+...+99 has a closed form solution.
-Maybe that is a faster way to solve this?
+Maybe there is a faster way to solve this?
+I can't imagine how hard it would be to work out for n=2,3...

 $$
 1 + 2 + ... + 9 = 45